Student Wellbeing Service

-All members of the Student Wellbeing Service abide by the British Association for Counselling and Psychotherapy’s (BACP) Ethical Framework for the Counselling Professions.
+All counsellors within the Counselling Service abide by the British Association for Counselling and Psychotherapy’s (BACP) Ethical Framework for the Counselling Professions.

 Limits of provision

-The Student Wellbeing Service offers early intervention short-term support to students with mild to moderate mental health difficulties.
+The Counselling Service offers early intervention short-term support (usually six sessions) to students with mild to moderate mental health difficulties.
 The service is not equipped to provide interventions for students who may be experiencing severe and/or enduring psychiatric issues.
 Please note the Student Wellbeing Service does not provide out-of-hours crisis support.

-Our pastoral care service offers students the opportunity to have an informal chat in a confidential setting, in which you can talk about any issue or worry that you are currently experiencing or have experienced in the past.
+Our drop-in service offers students the opportunity to have an informal chat in a confidential setting in which you can talk about any issue or worry that you are currently experiencing or have experienced in the past.

 We offer practical support, information, advice and guidance.
-If your difficulty is persistent and causing you significant distress you may be offered counselling (see below).
+If your difficulty is persistent and causing you significant distress, you may be offered counselling.
 We are also able to offer: